LimeChain/Rock-Node/docs/persistence/design-doc.md

 **Engine:** RocksDB, an embedded, high-performance key-value store.

-**Purpose:** Low-latency storage for the most recent blocks, which are queried most frequently.
+**Purpose:** Low-latency storage for the most recent blocks.
+Its RAM usage is controlled by an explicitly configured LRU block cache.

 **Column Families:**

-- **`metadata`**: Stores global watermarks and state for the plugin.
+- **metadata:** Stores global watermarks and state for the plugin.
-  - **Keys**: Constant byte slices (e.g., `b"latest_persisted"`)
-  - **Values**: `u64` integers

-- **`hot_blocks`**: Stores the actual block data.
+- **hot_blocks:** Stores the actual block data.

-  - **Key**: `u64` block number, encoded as big-endian bytes for correct key ordering
+**Key:** `u64` block number, encoded as big-endian bytes.

-  - **Value**: A bincode-serialized `StoredBlock` struct, which contains the Protobuf-encoded block bytes
+**Value:** Bincode-serialized `StoredBlock` struct.

-### 5.2 Cold Tier (Indexed Flat Files)
+### 5.2 Cold Tier (Memory-Mapped Indexed Files)

 **Purpose:** Cost-effective, high-density, long-term archival of immutable historical blocks.

-**Structure:** For each chunk of blocks (e.g., 10,000 blocks), two files are created:
+**Structure:** For each chunk of blocks, two files are created:

-- **Data File** (`blocks-0...9999.rba`): A single file containing the concatenated, zstd-compressed Protobuf bytes of each block in the chunk, one after another.
+- **Data File** (`blocks-0...9999.rba`): Concatenated, zstd-compressed block data.

-- **Index File** (`blocks-0...9999.rbi`): A binary file containing a tightly packed, sequential list of `IndexRecord` structs.
+- **Index File** (`blocks-0...9999.rbi`): A binary file containing a sequential list of `IndexRecord` structs.
+This file is memory-mapped by the ColdReader for fast access.

-**IndexRecord Struct:** A `repr(C, packed)` struct containing the `block_number`, its byte offset within the corresponding `.rba` file, and its compressed length.
-This fixed-size record (20 bytes: `u64`+`u64`+`u32`) allows for extremely fast lookups by seeking directly to `(block_number % chunk_size) * 20` in the index file.
+**IndexRecord Struct:** A `repr(C, packed)` struct (20 bytes) containing the `block_number`, its byte offset within the `.rba` file, and its compressed length.
+This fixed-size layout allows for direct calculation of a record's position within the memory-mapped file.

 ---

-## 6. Future-Proofing and Scalability Improvements
+## 6. Scalability Features and Future Improvements

+### 6.1 Implemented Scalability Features

+The following key scalability improvements have been implemented in the plugin.

-### 6.1 Asynchronous Archival
+#### 6.1.1 Asynchronous Archival

-**Problem:** The current Archiver runs synchronously within the `write_block` call, which can introduce latency spikes.

-**Recommended Solution:** Decouple the Archiver into its own dedicated `tokio::task`.
-This task can be triggered periodically (e.g., every 30 seconds) to check if an archival cycle is needed, transforming the process into an asynchronous background task and ensuring consistently low write latency.

-### 6.2 Managing Large In-Memory Indexes

-**Problem:** The ColdReader's in-memory `DashMap` of all historical block locations has an unbounded memory footprint.
+The Archiver has been decoupled from the synchronous write path and runs in its own dedicated `tokio::task`.
+This ensures that the process of moving data from the hot to the cold tier does not introduce latency spikes into the live block ingestion flow, resulting in consistently low write latency.

+#### 6.1.2 Memory-Efficient Cold Index

-**Recommended Solution:** Replace the heap-allocated map with memory-mapped (mmap) files using a crate like `memmap2`.
-The OS virtual memory manager would then be responsible for paging index data from disk into RAM on demand.
-This would dramatically reduce the node's baseline RAM usage and improve startup time, as the process would no longer need to read and parse all index files into the heap.
+The ColdReader's index is no longer held on the application heap.
+Instead, it uses memory-mapped (`mmap`) files.
+The operating system's virtual memory manager is responsible for paging index data from disk into RAM on demand.
+This design provides extremely fast lookups with a minimal and stable application RAM footprint, regardless of the size of the blockchain history.

+### 6.2 Future Improvements

-### 6.3 Data Compaction and Deep Archival
+#### 6.2.1 Data Compaction and Deep Archival

 **Problem:** Over many years, the number of individual cold storage chunk files could become very large, making filesystem management unwieldy.
 Furthermore, the zstd compression is optimized for a balance of speed and ratio; deeper archival could prioritize ratio over speed.

 **Recommended Solution:** Introduce a "deep archival" background task.
 This task would run infrequently (e.g., nightly or weekly) and could:

-- **Compact Chunks**: Take older, smaller archive chunks (e.g., 100 files of 10,000 blocks each) and merge them into a single, larger chunk file (e.g., one file for 1,000,000 blocks) to reduce inode usage.
+- **Compact Chunks:** Take older, smaller archive chunks (e.g., 100 files of 10,000 blocks each) and merge them into a single, larger chunk file (e.g., one file for 1,000,000 blocks) to reduce inode usage.

-- **Re-compress**: Use a slower but higher-compression algorithm (like xz) for very old data that is accessed infrequently.
+- **Re-compress:** Use a slower but higher-compression algorithm (like xz) for very old data that is accessed infrequently.

-- **Offload to Cloud**: For a cloud-native deployment, this task could be responsible for moving block archives older than a certain age (e.g., 1 year) to cheaper object storage like Amazon S3 Glacier.
+- **Offload to Cloud:** For a cloud-native deployment, this task could be responsible for moving block archives older than a certain age (e.g., 1 year) to cheaper object storage like Amazon S3 Glacier.
 The ColdReader would need to be enhanced with a client to retrieve these blocks on demand.

----

-*This document serves as the canonical technical reference for the Rock Node Persistence Plugin implementation and maintenance.*